pulumi/docs/content/blog/devsecops-strategy-security-automation-tivity-health/index.md

 # for details, and please remove these comments before submitting for review.
 ---

 In today's cloud-driven business landscape, organizations are pressured to deliver new products and features faster than ever.
-However, they must also find a balance between rapid deployment, security, and cost-effective infrastructure management.
+However, they must also balance rapid deployment, security, and cost-effective infrastructure management.

 Enter DevSecOps - the strategic integration of security practices into the DevOps workflow.
 By automating security processes, organizations can achieve improved speed, scalability, and business impact, all while ensuring security remains a priority.